Alice in a Maui Motorhome

 Building a New Zealand itinerary

 Alice picked up her Maui motorhome in Auckland, near the top of the North Island.
 From here, they drove up to Bay of Islands, before making their way back down to Rotorua and Tongariro.
-After the Cook Strait ferry crossing, with the campervan of course, Alice explored the South Island, following a loop that included Abel Tasman, Nelson Lakes National Park, Pancake Rocks, Franz Josef Glacier, Fox Glacier, Wanaka, Queenstown and Mount Cook.
+After the taking the Interislander Ferry across the Cook Strait crossing, with the campervan of course, Alice explored the South Island, following a loop that included Abel Tasman, Nelson Lakes National Park, Pancake Rocks, Franz Josef Glacier, Fox Glacier, Wanaka, Queenstown and Mount Cook.
 Finally, after six wonderful weeks, they reluctantly returned their Maui campervan to Christchurch.

 Doing a one way Maui vehicle hire like Alice did is a fantastic way to see and do more in the time you have.
-Choose your New Zealand motorhome now.
+Hire your New Zealand motorhome now.